Document Bank of Virginia

 dunmoreproclamation.jpg

-In 1924, Virginia passed the Racial Integrity Act, which was designed to stop the “intermixture” of white people and Black people.
-The act banned interracial marriage by requiring marriage applicants to identify their race as "white," "colored," or…
+In 1924, Virginia's General Assembly passed the Racial Integrity Act, which was designed to stop the “intermixture” of white and Black people.
+The act banned interracial marriage by requiring marriage applicants to identify their race as "white,"…

 PamunkeySchool72dpi.jpg

-Indigenous and Native American peoples, including Virginia Indian tribes were not considered American citizens even after ratification of the Fourteenth Amendment.
-They often faced discrimination and were denied the equal protection of the laws.…
+Indigenous peoples, including Virginia Indian tribes, were not considered American citizens even after ratification of the Fourteenth Amendment.
+Between 1880 and 1920, many tribes established their own schools, as Black citizens did, likely for…

 Portrait of William Berkley 72dpi.jpg

 William Berkeley (1605–1677) was the longest-serving royal governor of Virginia.
-He served as a Crown governor (an appointee of the King of England) between 1642 until 1652 and again from 1660 until his death in 1677.
-In his late twenties, Berkeley…
+He served as a Crown governor (an appointee of the King) between 1642 until 1652 and again from 1660 until his death in 1677.
+In his late twenties, Berkeley was a part…

 Output Formats